This post was updated on February 27, 2020.

 Offer nutritious snacks (not just what’s convenient) and filtered water.
 Encourage your employees to take mental breaks and disconnect from work.
 All of this will go a long way to managing stress and helping your team stay focused at work.

-The Best Big-Picture Strategy for Managing Stress in the Workplace: Practice Attention Management
+Strategies for Managing Stress in the Workplace Use Attention Management

 All of these strategies have one thing in common: they all require that employees practice a skill set I call attention management.